tokyosheep/ScriptDictionary/readme.md

 on left side, there is a link list. each class name navigates you to detail on right side.

-on right side, detail of classes.
+on right side, details of class.

 and on top side, there is a search form. you can search word on this UI.